 We then specifically examined studies that reported correlations of clinical parameters with both TSH and thyroid hormone (FT4 +/- FT3/T3) levels.
 The following information was extracted from each such study: first author, country, number of individuals, sex, age intervals, nature of the study, clinical parameter and any correlations with thyroid hormones and/or TSH, (including the statistical techniques and degrees of significance of any correlations).

 As our study was not directed at a collection of works addressing therapeutic outcomes of an intervention, the use of a quality assessment (the Newcastle-Ottawa Scale; available at: www.ohri.ca/ programs/clinical_epidemiology/oxford.asp) was adjusted to suit this setting.
 In the main this adjustment consisted of allowing for continuous, as well as binary quantifications, of clinical outcomes and exposure to thyroid hormone levels.
-Papers were scored according to the representativeness of the subjects, the similarity of the subjects apart from differences in the parameter of interest, the reliability of the classification of thyroid status and parameter status, control for confounding factors, and for prospective studies, the demonstration that outcome was not present at study onset, the adequacy of length and completeness of follow-up.
+Articleswere scored according to the representativeness of the subjects, the similarity of the subjects apart from differences in the parameter of interest, the reliability of the classification of thyroid status and parameter status, control for confounding factors, and for prospective studies, the demonstration that outcome was not present at study onset, the adequacy of length and completeness of follow-up.
 The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed [16].

 Statistical Analysis